TokisanGames/Terrain3D/doc/docs/installation.md

 8. Select `Project / Reload Current Project` to restart once more.
 9. Open `demo/Demo.tscn`.
 You should see a terrain.
 Run the scene by pressing `F6`.

+**Updated 0.9.3-dev:** When using Terrain3D in your own scene, select the Terrain3D node in the Scene panel.
+In the Inspector, click the folder icon to the right of `data directory`, and specify a directory to store your data.
+This directory can be used shared with other scenes.

 If it isn't working for you, watch the [tutorial videos](tutorial_videos.md) and read [Troubleshooting](troubleshooting.md) and [Getting Help](getting_help.md).

 ### Manually Running The Demo